zaheer9100/WUDA-Delivery/README.md

 - **Benefits**: One service failure (e.g., payments) does not affect others (e.g., product catalog).
 - **Limitations**: Requires robust inter-service communication and monitoring.
 - **Quality attributes**: Availability.
+- **Pros**: Prevents failures in one service from affecting the entire system.
+- **Cons**: Requires advanced monitoring and reliable inter-service communication.
 - **Alternative Solutions**: Use **modular monolith**.
 - **Summary**: Service isolation chosen for clear fault boundaries; modular monolith is simpler but less scalable.